Some of Our

 These beautiful natives of Australia are acrobats in the air and when not flying, love sitting together on a perch and preening each other.
 Bonds that pairs of owl finches form are very strong and lifelong.

 These active, cheerful songbirds are available in a variety of colors and will grow anywhere from 4–8 inches in length.
-No other bird has such a beautiful song as these striking members of the finch family, native to the Canary Islands off the coast of Africa.
+This bird is a result of cross-breeding between the Border Canary and the Roller Canary.

-Easy to care for, just sit back, relax and enjoy the antics of these little charmers and their pretty songs as well.
+This bird is relatively easy to care for, so you can sit back, relax and enjoy the antics of these little charmers and their pretty songs as well.
 Please note, that only one canary per aviary is recommended if you would like them to sing.

 Contact Us Today